cultureamp/kaizen-design-system/packages/hosted-assets/README.md

 1. Make sure the image exists in the [`kaizen-design-system-assets` repo](https://github.com/cultureamp/kaizen-design-system-assets).
 If it doesn't, make a PR to add it (ask the Design Systems team for review).
 Images in this repo will be automatically uploaded and made available via a CloudFront distribution.
 2. Make sure that the `@kaizen/hosted-assets` package is in your repo's `package.json`.
 This package provides you the `assetUrl` function that translates the path to the file in the `kaizen-design-system-assets` repo into its equivalent CloudFront URL.
-3. Import the `@kaizen/hosted-assets` module and you can access the image through the `assetUrl`/`asset-url` function:
+3. Import the `@kaizen/hosted-assets` package and you can access the image through the `assetUrl`/`asset-url` function:

 ```js
 // TS/JS